MattiaFerrari/dncs_lab/README.md

 - Renamed the link between all devices
 - Assigned to each devices one's file .sh
 ### router-1
-Ho modificato il file router-1.sh così:
+I modified router.sh in this way:
 First of all I connected the `router-1` to the `switch` with this line:
 ```
 ip link set dev eth1 up
 ```
-then I created the VLAN's splittando la porta eth1 in eth1.1 and eth1.2
+then I created the VLAN's (dividendo) the port eth1 in eth1.1 and eth1.2
 ```
 ip link add link eth1 name eth1.1 type vlan id 1
 ip link add link eth1 name eth1.2 type vlan id 2